JoelBryceAnderson/seating_simulator/README.md

 ## Features

 - **Import Guest List**: Load your guest list from a CSV file.
 The application automatically groups guests by party and assigns unique colors for easy identification.
-- **Visual Floor Plan**: Draw and arrange tables and barriers on a canvas to replicate your venue's layout.
+- **Visual Floor Plan**:
+    - Draw and arrange tables and barriers on a canvas to replicate your venue's layout.
+    - Right-click on elements to access a context menu for quick actions like editing details or deleting items.
+    - Support for both rectangular and circular tables.
-- **Drag & Drop Seating**: Easily assign guests to tables by dragging them from the unseated list onto a table on the floor plan.
+- **Drag & Drop Seating**:
+    - Easily assign guests to tables by dragging them from the unseated list onto a table on the floor plan.
+    - A trash can icon appears when dragging guests or tables, allowing for easy removal.
 - **Table Management**: Set custom names and capacities for each table.
 The UI will indicate if a table is over-capacity.
 - **Save & Load**: Save your entire seating plan, including the guest list, floor plan, and assignments, to a JSON file.
 You can load this file later to continue your work.
 - **PDF Export**: Export your floor plan and a detailed seating legend to a PDF document, perfect for sharing or printing.